trustpilot/node-trustpilot/README.md

   return rp(`/v1/private/business-units/${YOUR_BUSINESS_UNIT_ID}/reviews`)
 })
   .then((response) => {
-    //handle the response
+    // handle the response
   })
   .catch((error) => {
-      //handle the error
+    // handle the error
   });
 ```